Icinga/icinga2/doc/4-monitoring-basics.md

 If the `vars.http_ssl` custom attribute is set in the service, host or command object definition, Icinga 2 will add the `-S` argument based on the `set_if` numeric value to the command line.
 String values are not supported.

+If the macro value cannot be resolved, Icinga 2 will not add the defined argument to the final command argument array.
+Empty strings for macro values won't omit the argument.

 That way you can use the `check_http` command definition for both, with and without SSL enabled checks saving you duplicated command definitions.